128technology/docs/docs/wan_onboarding_ssrdevice.md

 7. Select the Claim WAN Edges button and enter the Claim Code.
 8. Assign the device to a site.

-In both onboarding processes, when Mist identifies that the device is conductor-managed from the cloud, it reinitializes to use the factory default configuration with the conductor IP address.
+In both onboarding processes, conductor-managed devices reinitialize to use the factory default configuration with the conductor IP address.
 During the initialization process, it reaches out to the conductor and pulls down the appropriate configuration.

 ## Upgrading from Earlier SSR Versions